- Korean Folk Village – Gyeonggi-do, South Korea

 The Bulguksa Temple is a representative relic of Buddhist culture from the Silla Kingdom.
 Furthermore, it has gone through many restorations work and is now designated as a World Cultural Heritage site.

 At the Seokguram Grotto you will find a huge statue of the Buddha looking at the sea.
-It is considered a masterpriece of Buddhist art in the Far East.
+It is considered a masterpiece of Buddhist art in the Far East.

 Daereungwon Tumuli Park

-This park feaures burial mounds (tombs) all around your walking path.
+This park features burial mounds (tombs) all-around your walking path.
 There are 20 tombs including the Chunmachong Ancient Tomb.